ome/ngff/rfc/1/index.md

 the **Editors** should proceed with the RFC.
 Depending on the complexity of the RFC, this process may be iterative and require multiple reviews.

-**Commenters** are other members of the community who are not required to make a determination on an RFC but are still invited to add their voice to the decision-making process.
+**Commenters** are other members of the community who, though not contacted as **Reviewers**, have provided feedback that they would like added to the official record of the RFC.

 ## Implementation

-This description of the RFC process will refer frequently to the [visual diagram][dia] Readers may want to familiar themselves with it at this point.
+This description of the RFC process will refer frequently to the [visual diagram][15] Readers may want to familiar themselves with it at this point.
 Identifiers such as "D1", "R2", "S3", refer to steps in that diagram.